Horizon Omnia reduces competition, provider access, and raises healthcare costs; here’s how.

-Horizon Omnia was to offer a lower premiums in exchange for a network that was based on cost and value using a two tiered plan that offered incentives via lower copayments in tier 1 and higher costs if you used tier 2 providers who are also in their network.
+Horizon Omnia was to offer lower premiums in exchange for a network that was based on cost and value using a two tiered plan that offered incentives via lower copayments in tier 1 and higher costs if you used tier 2 providers who are also in their network.
 They wanted the public to believe that tier 2 providers and hospitals were more expensive.
-What tier 2 actually did is make it more expensive for the public to visit tier 2 providers, while reducing the copayments and up front costs to tier 1 providers, regardless of the amount these providers actually charged.
-The effect was Horizon was picking winners and losers economically, by making certain doctors and hospitals cost more to their patients, while offering lower co-payments and deductibles to those who were chosen to be in Tier 1.
+What tier 2 actually did is make it more expensive for the public to visit tier 2 providers, while reducing the copayments and upfront costs to tier 1 provider, regardless of the amount these providers actually charged.
+The effect was Horizon was picking winners and losers economically, by making certain doctors and hospitals cost more to their patients while offering lower co-payments and deductibles to those who were chosen to be in Tier 1.

-Buyers of Horizon Omnia found out that many of their cost effective providers and hospitals after purchasing the plan were designated as tier 2 under Horizon Omnia.
+Buyers of Horizon Omnia found out that many of their cost-effective providers and hospitals after purchasing the plan were designated as tier 2 under Horizon Omnia.
 This meant that their trusted provider would cost them more with a higher copayment or deductible, while if they picked a new Tier 1 provider, their costs would be less.
-Those who were required to purchase their insurance on the exchanges because they were able to get a government premium supplement, would never find out that Horizon still offered their non tiered Advantage plans for just slightly more per month because Horizon Advantage was only being offered through insurance agents and could no longer be found on the exchange.
-Was this bait and switch or did the public as Horizon suggests overwhelming gravitate to this plan because they wanted a more confusing healthcare marketplace with caveats?
+Those who were required to purchase their insurance on the exchanges because they were able to get a government premium supplement, would never find out that Horizon still offered their non-tiered Advantage plans for just slightly more per month because Horizon Advantage was only being offered through insurance agents and could no longer be found on the exchange.
+Was this bait and switch or did the public as Horizon suggests overwhelmingly gravitate to this plan because they wanted a more confusing healthcare marketplace with caveats?

-The facts on how Omnia became public may lead to lawsuits because of restraint of trade.
+The facts on how Omnia became public may lead to lawsuits because of the restraint of trade.